670669662/IsoVist-of-Street-Network/README.md

 Note：
 1. Please try to keep the OSM file size within 100mb, too large files will cause the plug-in to crash or the computer crashes
 2. After loading the file, please give the computer a few minutes to extract the osm data
-3. Users can selectively turn on the isoviewGPU acceleration module according to their computer configuration to increase the calculation speed
+3. Users can selectively turn on the isoview GPU acceleration module according to their computer configuration to increase the calculation speed

 ## Operating Procedures